team-supercharge/SCConfiguration/README.md

 [[SCConfiguration sharedInstance] overwriteConfigWithDictionary:newConfigValues];
 ```

 **NOTE: overwritten key-value pairs will stay between application launches by default!
-You can change this behaivor by calling the `[[SCConfiguration sharedInstance] setOverwriteStateToPersistant:NO]`.**
+You can change this behaivor by calling the `[[SCConfiguration sharedInstance] setOverwriteStateToPersistent:NO]`.**

 Or you can **set key-value pairs to protected / unprotected**: